 OpenAM is an open source single sign-on solution that comes from the code base of Sun’s System Access Manager product.
 Liferay DXP integrates with OpenAM, allowing you to use OpenAM to integrate Liferay DXP into an infrastructure that contains a multitude of different authentication schemes against different repositories of identities.

-You can set up OpenAM on the same or different server as Liferay DXP .
-If you
+You can install OpenAM on the same or different server as Liferay DXP.
+Be sure to review the context path and server hostname for your OpenAM server.

 administrative user in it.
 Users are mapped back and forth by screen names.
 By